Abhisyanth/Product-analyzer/README.md

 - Output is a **summary of the text you pasted**; it does not verify facts or fetch live product data.
 - Very long pastes use more tokens; stay within Groq’s limits for your account.

-## License

-Specify your license here (for example MIT), or remove this section if the repo is private and you prefer not to state one.